-The global supply chain is evolving and the models established during the past 30 years might change, said Victor Fung, chairman of the Fung Group, at a forum held yesterday by the Central Policy Unit and the National Academy of Economic Strategy, a think tank under the Chinese Academy of Social Sciences.
+The global supply chain is evolving and the models established during the past 30 years might change, said Victor Fung, chairman of the Fung Group, at a forum held yesterday by the Central Policy Unit and the National Academy of Economic Strategy, an economic think tank under the Chinese Academy of Social Sciences.

 "Due to rising operational costs, more overseas buyers will adopt a strategy of 'China plus one'," Fung said, referring to the acts of relocating some manufacturing to countries outside China such as Indonesia, Vietnam and Bangladesh.

 Another phenomenon was that high-end manufacturing might reappear in the United States, he said.
 "In the United States, because of the bright outlook of the development of new energy and the rising transportation costs, there is a possibility of high-end manufacturing's coming back to the country."

 However, others involved in manufacturing, who did not participate in the forum, cautioned that changes in business models might not come quickly.